barroqt/prisoners-dilemma/README.md

-# Prisoner’s Dilemma — A attempt at reproducing the findings in the official axelrod tournament and having a bit of fun along the way
+# Prisoner’s Dilemma Simulator
+This project exists to answer one question:

+> *Under realistic conditions (noise, exploitation, limited interaction), which forms of cooperation actually survive?*

 ## Overview